KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Describes an exception that occurred during validation of new or modified values before values are inserted, updated, or deleted by a System.Web.UI.WebControls.LinqDataSource control.

-    throw [System.Web.UI.WebControls.LinqDataSourceValidationException]::New("Describes an exception that occurred during validation of new or modified values before values are inserted, updated, or deleted by a System.Web.UI.WebControls.LinqDataSource control.")
+    throw [System.Web.UI.WebControls.LinqDataSourceValidationException]::New('Describes an exception that occurred during validation of new or modified values before values are inserted, updated, or deleted by a System.Web.UI.WebControls.LinqDataSource control.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Web.UI.WebControls.LinqDataSourceValidationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Web.UI.WebControls.LinqDataSourceValidationException.aspx)